engagebay/restapi/README.md

 'https://{{domain}}.engagebay.com/dev/api/panel/subscribers/{contact-id}'
 ```

-### 1.6 Adding tags to a contact based on email :
+### 1.6 Adding tags to a contact based on email address:
 Searches for the contact based on the given email address and adds the given tags to the contact.
 You can add multiple tags.
 Tags should be sent as an array.
-Email address (email) and tags (tags) array should be sent as a form parameter (Content-Type: application/x-www-form-urlencoded ).Tag name should start with an alphabet and can not contain special characters other than underscore and space.
+Email address (email) and tags (tags) array should be sent as a form parameter (Content-Type: application/x-www-form-urlencoded).Tag name should start with an alphabet and cannot contain special characters other than underscore and space.
 ###### Endpoint
 POST dev/api/panel/subscribers/email/tags/add
 ###### Required parameters
-``Email`` - Contact email
+``Email`` - Email address of the contact
-``tags`` -  Tags need to add contact
+``tags`` -  Tags to be added to the contact

 ###### Example request
 ```sh